Rugby union in Fiji: Pacific Rugby Cup

 The IRB Pacific Rugby Cup started in 2006 and involves representative teams from the three Pacific rugby unions, Fiji along with Samoa and Tonga.
 Fiji has two sides in the tournament, the Fiji Warriors and the Fiji Barbarians.
 The aim of the tournament is to improve the quality of rugby in the Pacific Islands.

 Representative teams

 The Fiji sevens team at the 2006 Commonwealth Games in Melbourne.

 National

 Fiji have competed at seven World Cups since the tournament was first held in 1987.
 They made the quarter-finals in 1987, 1999, and in 2023.
 Fiji also compete in the Pacific Tri-Nations alongside Samoa and Tonga.
 Fiji also participate in the IRB Pacific 5 Nations, again with Samoa and Tonga, as well as Japan and the Junior All Blacks.
 Fiji perform the cibi as part of their pre-match traditional.
 The Fiji kit is made up of white jerseys with black shorts.
 Fiji also participate in the Pacific Tri-Nations series between Tonga, Fiji and Samoa which has been played since 1982.
-The Pacific Nations Cup is a competition which involves Fiji, Samoa, Tonga as ell as the Junior All Blacks and the Japan and Australia A.
+The Pacific Nations Cup is a competition which involves Fiji, Samoa, Tonga as well as the Junior All Blacks and the Japan and Australia A.